How do I manage the copyright in my own work?

 Q – Can someone help me understand the publication agreement?

 The Scholarly Communications Office at Duke will be happy to look at your publication agreement with you.
 Many such agreements already permit you to retain some or all of the rights we have discussed, and if yours does not, we can suggest ways to negotiate for those rights.
-Please call us at 668-5541 or use the e-mail link provided.
+Please contact us at firstname.lastname@example.org to arrange a consultation..

 You can also find more information on these issues, including some helpful links, at this page for faculty authors.